rahulrameshnair/lcis/README.md

 ## Compatibility

-At present, the tool has been tested for compatibility with the following versions of Brightway and Python.
-Due to the rapidly evovling nature of Brightway, these versions have to be kept in mind prior to the utlization of this tool.
+At present, the this code has been tested for compatibility with the following versions of Brightway and Python.
+Due to the rapidly evovling nature of Brightway, these versions have to be kept in mind prior to the utlization of this code.
 - Brightway 2.4.2, 2.4.3
   - bw2calc 1.8.1, 1.8.2
   - bw2data 3.6.5, 3.6.6